andredesousa/kubernetes-best-practices/README.md

 You can easily roll back deployments if things go wrong.
 Just restore an earlier YAML file and reapply it.
 In addition, this model ensures your team can see the cluster's status and changes made to it over time.

+## Use network policies

+Use [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to restrict access to services within a Kubernetes cluster.
+By default, all containers can talk to each other in the network, something that presents a security risk if malicious actors gain access to a container, allowing them to traverse objects in the cluster.
+Network policies can control traffic at the IP and port level, similar to the concept of security groups in cloud platforms to restrict access to resources.
+Typically, all traffic should be denied by default, then allow rules should be put in place to allow required traffic.
+You'll find several examples of network policies in the [Kubernetes Network Policy Recipes](https://github.com/ahmetb/kubernetes-network-policy-recipes/) repository.

+## Use a firewall

+You should put a firewall in front of your cluster to restrict requests to the API server from the outside world.
+IP addresses should be whitelisted, and open ports restricted.
+You can use regular firewalling rules or port firewalling rules.
+If you are using something like [Azure Kubernetes Service](https://azure.microsoft.com/products/kubernetes-service), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/), then you can use the features provided by these public cloud providers.

+## Use process whitelisting

+Process whitelisting is an effective way to identify unexpected running processes.
+First, observe the application over a period of time to identify all processes running during normal application behaviour.
+Then use this list as your whitelist for future application behaviour.
+Suppose an attacker succeeds in getting access to your cluster and begins running a malicious process.
+In that case, you'll easily identify the user since it's a new non-whitelisted process.

 ## Avoid privileged containers

 Ensuring that a container can perform only a very limited set of operations is vital for production deployments.
 This is possible thanks to the use of non-root containers, which are executed by a user different from root.
 You can restrict the container capabilities to the minimal required set using [securityContext.capabilities.drop](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container) option.
 That way, in case your container is compromised, the range of action available to an attacker is limited.

+## Use a read-only filesystem in containers

+A read-only root filesystem helps to enforce an immutable infrastructure strategy.
+The container should only write on mounted volumes that can persist, even if the container exits.
+Using an immutable root filesystem and a verified boot mechanism prevents against attackers from "owning" the machine through permanent local changes.
+An immutable root filesystem can also prevent malicious binaries from writing to the host system.

 ## Set resource requests and limits